-I’m a software engineer working on research-driven products in emerging domains.
+I’m a software engineer working on NLU for Dialogflow.

-Formerly, I worked as a Senior Software Engineer at Zynga where I work on shared client SDKs, a package management system for distributing SDKs across games, and do lots of recruiting/extracurriculars on the side.
+Before Google, I worked as a Senior Software Engineer at Zynga where I developed shared client SDKs, a package management system for distributing SDKs across games, and did lots of recruiting/extracurriculars on the side.

 The opinions expressed on this website are my own and not those of my employers.